Estimation in the partially observed stochastic Morris-Lecar neuronal model with particle filter and stochastic

-\item[\emph{M-Step:}] update of $\hthetam$ by $\hthetam=\underset{\theta \in \Theta}{\arg \max} \left(-\psi(\theta)+\langle s_{m},\nu(\theta)\rangle \right).$ \end{itemize} \end{itemize} \end{algo}
+\item[\emph{M-step:}] update of $\hthetam$ by $\hthetam= \operatorname{\arg\max}_{\theta\in\Theta} (-\psi(\theta )+\langle s_{m},\nu(\theta)\rangle )$. \end{itemize} \end{itemize} \end{algo}

 Standard errors of the estimators can be evaluated through the Fisher information matrix.
 Details are given in Appendix \ref{append:fisher}.
 An advantage of the SAEM algorithm is the low-level dependence on the initialization $\hthetaz$, due to the stochastic approximation of the E-step.
-The other advantage over a Monte-Carlo EM algorithm is the computational time.
-Indeed, only one simulation of the hidden variables $\Wton$ is needed in the simulation step while an increasing number of simulated hidden variables is required in a Monte-Carlo EM algorithm.
+The other advantage over a Monte Carlo EM algorithm is the computational time.
+Indeed, only one simulation of the hidden variables $\Wton$ is needed in the simulation step, while an increasing number of simulated hidden variables is required in a Monte Carlo EM algorithm.